 Leading a team of young and talented engineers to complete such an arduous, high visibility project had been a lifelong dream of mine.
 I have always wanted to work on projects that can inspire the future of human space exploration to venture into the unknown, to discover new worlds, and to push the boundaries of scientific and technical limits.

 This desire never waned.
-Today I work at with Virgin Orbit as a Propulsion Development Engineer.
-I’m working on the testing and development of LauncherOne, a 70-foot long rocket made of carbon-fibre which is an extremely strong and low weight material that ensures high fuel efficiency.
-The rocket’s launchpad is not a terrestrial patch but a 747 Virgin Orbit airplane, called Cosmic Girl at a soaring altitude of 35,000 feet.
+Today I work at Virgin Orbit as Propulsion Development Engineer.
+I’m working on testing and developing LauncherOne, a 70-foot long rocket made of carbon-fibre which is an extremely strong and low weight material that ensures high fuel efficiency.
+The rocket’s launchpad is not a terrestrial patch but a 747 Virgin Orbit airplane, called Cosmic Girl, at a soaring altitude of 35,000 feet.
 Cosmic Girl will carry LauncherOne up into the sky, then it will drop it from underneath its wing.
 LauncherOne then ignites and goes off into space putting satellites the size of washing machines into orbit around Earth.

 Since fleeing the raging war in Iraq, I have come a long way but my past experiences still propel me forward.
 I now feel more strongly than ever that this expert knowledge at the tips of my fingers is not accessible to everyone.
 We lack Arab educators in this field for instance.
 I experienced this personally and answers were not always available to me as an Arab immigrant.
 This is why I developed a bilingual science communication platform called “The Arabian Stargazer”, to provide the younger generation in the Middle East with answers and resources on how they can be part of the STEM field successfully.
 I believe that talent is buried in the minds of those who are not motivated, and often hope or direction is all they need.
 This initiative has been getting high levels of engagement and resounding feedback which is a clear indicator that such efforts are lacking and urgently needed.
 I hope that my initiative can help bring back this healthy thirst and curiosity for science to the Middle Eastern world and contribute to a peaceful society.